S.I. No. 390/1981 - Infectious Diseases Regulations 1981.

 (2) A medical officer of health shall furnish to the Minister as soon as possible a detailed report on each case of such infectious disease as the Minister may specify from time to time.

-19. A person who refuses to comply with a requirement or direction given or a request for information made in pursuance of any of the provisions of these Regulations shall be guilty of a conrtavention of these Regulations.
+19. A person who refuses to comply with a requirement or direction given or a request for information made in pursuance of any of the provisions of these Regulations shall be guilty of a contravention of these Regulations.

 20. (1) A health board shall keep such records as may be directed by the Minister from time to time in relation to the exercise of its powers and the performance of its duties under these Regulations.